samuelsokpo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-give executable permission for owner to file hello
+give rwx access to user and group and r to others